 - land tanks and take over Kyiv government next day.

-Putin had no plan B.Putin was so sure of this plan devised by spied he kept it secret
+Putin was so sure the risk was zero he had no plan B.Putin was so sure of this plan devised by spied he kept it secret even from most of his generals (Gerasimov knew).

-There is NO WAY Putin could think using nukes is ZERO RISK no matter what his spies say.
+There is NO WAY Putin could think using nukes is zero risk.

 Photo of the damaged airport from: Occupiers fail to secure their foothold in the attack on Kyiv